 The target of this task is the evolution of the EGI accounting system.
 Its main components are the Accounting Repository and the Accounting Portal.
 The development guidelines will be:

-Evolve the accounting system to be able manage larger volumes of data: the accounting team will investigate techniques to manage huge amounts of data, such as Apache Hadoop or Cassandra;
+Evolve the accounting system to be able to manage larger volumes of data: the accounting team will investigate techniques to manage huge amounts of data, such as Apache Hadoop or Cassandra;

 Add support for data set usage accounting to record who accesses data, how often, how much is transferred, and where to;